os-js/manual.os-js.org/src/v3/install/README.md

 ### Docker Setup

 A Docker setup is also provided (mainly aimed at development).
-It performs all the necessary steps for you, including installation of some default packages:
+It performs all the necessary steps for you:

 ```bash
 cp .env.example .env